benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q190-2.png)

-## Properties - Units
+## Units

-Numeric properties may represent physical measures such as weight, height and duration.
-Different users, or even the same user in different contexts, may want to display or query about the value of such properties using different units: [Kg] or [lbs]; [cm] or [ft], [sec] or [min].
+Numeric constants may represent physical measures such as weight, height and duration.
+Different users, or even the same user in different contexts, may want to define constraints on the value of properties using different units: [Kg] or [lbs]; [cm] or [ft], [sec] or [min].

-To avoid ambiguity, date units are always displayed for such properties (see Q117, Q265, Q95).
+To avoid ambiguity, units are defined for relevant properties, and are always displayed (see Q117, Q265, Q95).
 When building a query, users may select which units to use.

 ## Properties - Functions and Constraints